jeremieweldin/JWSlideMenu/README.md

 What is not working
 ===============
+These items are being worked on next:
-Does not yet support displaying the images for the menu items.
+*Does not yet support displaying the images for the menu items.
+*Does not build to a library yet.

 Use Example
 ==========